ivan1993spb/snake-server/README.md

 ## Game Web-Socket messages description

-Request `ws://localhost:8080/ws/games/0` connects to game Web-Socket JSON stream by a game identificator.
+The request `ws://localhost:8080/ws/games/0` connects to the game Web-Socket JSON stream by game identificator.

 When connection has established, handler:

-* Initializes a game session
+* Initializes the game session
-* Returns a playground size
+* Returns the playground size
 * Returns all objects on playground
-* Creates a snake
+* Creates the snake
 * Returns the snake uuid
 * Pushes game events and objects to web-socket stream